 - Sodium saccharin: An artificial sweetener that combines with the flavor to mask the unpleasant taste.

-- Potassium stannate: This is a stabilizing agent that works with etidronic acid to improve safety.
+- Potassium stannate: This is a stabilizing agent that works with etidronic acid.

 Although the formula is highly effective, not everyone is comfortable with gel that has so many ingredients.
 If you are looking for a simpler whitening pen, Colgate Optic White Overnight Whitening Pen has just three ingredients.
 And if you want a more natural option, look into Lumineux.